Osinbajo charges NDIC to invest in ICT, research – The Sun Nigeria

 “You should invest in fintechs and research on smarter ways of regulation.
 You will need training too”, he said.

-His assurance sprang from an earlier request made by the Ooni of Ife, His Imperial Majesty, Oba Adeyeye Enitan Ogunwusi who said the NDIC needed the new Act to move to the next level by deepening its depositor protection roles.
+His assurance sprang from an earlier request made by the Ooni of Ife, Oba Adeyeye Enitan Ogunwusi, who said the NDIC needed the new Act to move to the next level by deepening its depositor protection roles.

 He said: “Kabiyesi, your motion has received a yes.
 We will expedite action on it once we resume plenary.
 It was suspended for budget work as we’re working to pass the budget early and return to January to December budgeting cycle in the overall interest of the economy.